 (b) The board issues a final order in accordance with Chapter 119. of the Revised Code; or

-(J) A training certificate shall be valid for one training year, but may, at the discretion of the board, be renewed annually five times for a maximum of five six years.
-Renewal applications are mailed approximately April first for those who initiated their training on July first.
-Interns, residents or clinical fellows who began their training after July first of the training year will be mailed their renewal application approximately three months prior to the expiration of their training certificate.
+(J) A training certificate shall be valid for one training year, but may, at the discretion of the board, be renewed annually five times for a maximum of six years.
+Renewal notices are sent approximately April first for those who initiated their training on July first.
+Interns, residents or clinical fellows who began their training after July first of the training year will be sent their renewal notice approximately three months prior to the expiration of their training certificate.

 (L) A person who holds a suspended certificate to practice medicine and surgery or osteopathic medicine and surgery under section 4731.14 or section 4731.29 of the Revised Code is not eligible for a training certificate.
 Such a person must restore that certificate in accordance with sections 4731.222 and 4731.281 of the Revised Code before beginning postgraduate training in Ohio.
 A person whose certificate has been permanently revoked or permanently denied is ineligible to participate in postgraduate training in Ohio.

 Five Year Review (FYR) Dates: 05/23/2017 and 08/31/2022

 Statutory Authority: 4731.05

 Rule Amplifies: 3719.121, 4731.091, 4731.22, 4731.291, 4731.34, 4731.41